Galaxy-IT-Solutions/security-edl/README.md

 # security-edl
-Public External Dynamic Lists for updating firewalls
+Public External Dynamic Lists for updating firewall policies To be used in addition to EDLs provided by Palo Alto Useful for Security and Decryption policies